Alcohol Withdrawal Management

 Build a Strong Support System:

-Surround yourself with supportive friends, family, and healthcare professionals who can assist you during your recovery journey.
+Surround yourself with supportive friends, family, and healthcare professionals who can assist you during your alcohol detox.

 Understand Your Symptoms: